cihanb/kubernetesdemo_rp/README.md

 * Step #4 - Create a Redis database and test your connectivity

 ## Requirements
-When performing the steps, I used latest Google Cloud SDK - https://cloud.google.com/sdk/ on MacOS.
+When performing the steps, I used latest [Google Cloud SDK](https://cloud.google.com/sdk/) on MacOS.
 There may be slight differences with other operating systems.

 ## Step #1 - Create a kubernetes cluster on Google Cloud
 On your Google Cloud console, click on "Container Engine" option on the left nav and create a new cluster.